spiceai/docs/spiceaidocs/content/en/concepts/rewards/external.md

       with: hold_reward
 ```

-Define a python file with the following contents to implement the reward functions:
+Author a Python file with the following content to define the reward functions:

 `my_reward.py`